Act to amend the Department of Foreign Affairs, Trade and Development Act (supply management): Response of other industries

 Industries that are competitive internationally, and rely on access to international markets, were most concerned about Bill C-202, and before it, Bill C-282.

 The Canadian Agri-Food Trade Alliance, which includes growers of cereals, pulses, beef, and canola, was "profoundly disappointed" that Bill C-282 was passed in the House of Commons.

 It says the legislation sets a bad protectionist precedent for a country reliant on trade.

-The Alliance says it's "shocking" how many MPs really don't know about the bill and its ramifications.
+The Alliance says it is shocking how many MPs really do not know about the bill and its ramifications.

-The Canadian Cattlemen's Association opposed the bill, noting that free and open trade is instrumental to the beef industry's success, and that beef is the second largest single source of farm income in Canada.
+The Canadian Cattle Association opposed the bill, noting that free and open trade is instrumental to the beef industry's success, and that beef is the second largest single source of farm income in Canada.
 Exports support over a million agri-food jobs, and 3.3 million jobs overall in Canada, approximately ten times the 0.35 million jobs supported by supply management.

 In contrast to the export-oriented industries' concerns with market access, the supply-managed dairy sector is not allowed to export much dairy product following a WTO panel ruling, because of Canada's protection of the dairy industry.
 Also, under the CUSMA, Canada has agreed to limit its dairy exports and, in 2023, dairy exports of $488.1 million were just 5.7% of net dairy farm cash receipts.

 Implications for supply management and future trade negotiations

-Some opponents of Bill C-202 have noted that, while the law constrains the Minister of Foreign Affairs, the Government of Canada retains the power to reform supply management for domestic goals, such as consumer price reductions, or to remove interprovincial trade barriers.
+Some opponents of the act have noted that, while it constrains the Minister of Foreign Affairs, the Government of Canada retains the power to reform supply management for domestic goals, such as consumer price reductions, or to remove interprovincial trade barriers.

 For example, the government could allow sales of imported cheese to consumers, rather than requiring all potential imports to go through Canadian processors.

-Also, the government could include a clause in future legislation that allows a trade deal to supersede Bill C-202.
+Also, Parliament could include a provision in future legislation that allows a trade deal to supersede the restrictions in the act.